Dear beautiful folks, home is a place where we are eternally heading, there is a light on at the end of the street, the road, the garden, the block.

-Home is a place of sounds that puts our heart at peace.
-The ding dong of a familiar doorbell, the tick of a pendulum on a clock that hangs on a wall and tocks in a comforting way, a lawnmower that breaks into action at a certain time of day and the sounds of the kookaburra’s that laugh their heads off at dawn.
+Home is a place of sounds that puts our hearts at peace.
+The ding dong of a familiar doorbell, the tick of a pendulum on a clock that hangs on a wall and tocks in a comforting way, a lawnmower that breaks into action at a certain time of day, and the sounds of the kookaburra’s that laugh their heads off at dawn.

 To all the people caught on the road away from their family and friends, to the displaced ones trying to make your way home safely, my thoughts and love are with you.